Jolycoding/Gold-Badge-Final-Console-Project-/README.md

 # Gold-Badge-Final-Console-Project-

-This project has been broke down into 3 separate projects all within the same solution:
+This project has been broken down into 3 separate projects all within the same solution:
 CHALLENGE 1: CAFE
 CHALLENGE 2: CLAIMS
 CHALLENGE 3: BADGES